penggle/jedis-ms-sentinel/README.md

 jedis-ms-sentinel
 =================

-This is a Redis Master-Slave framework based jedis client.
+This is a Redis Master-Slave system architecture based jedis client.
 It can provide master-slave redundancy、failover by redis-sentinel、sharding and so on.

-1、Master-Slave no sharding
+1、Master-Slaves no sharding

 	Set<String> sentinels = new LinkedHashSet<String>();
 	sentinels.add("192.168.137.101:63791");